vivek09thakur/vivek09thakur/README.md

 ## Hi, I'm Vivek

-An undergad computer science student from India.
+An undergrad computer science student from India.
 By my passion I am a programmer.
 But besides of coding , I love to click pictures, I love to draw sketches.
 And I love to know more and stay connected to my roots.
 <br/>

 **Talking about some Personal Stuff :**